Laurencitow/Farmer-Joe-Render-Farm/README.md

 - Rendering a single large image by splitting it into parts, rendering on separete computers and recombining them.
 - Specifying a directory in the root of the Farmerjoe share where AVIs or composite images will be rendered.
 Different people can have different directories.

+You can use it on a single computer to queue jobs overnight or on a multicomputer system.

 An example of a Farmerjoe setup.

 ![alt text](https://github.com/laurencitow/Farmer-Joe-Render-Farm/raw/master/for_readme/FarmerJoeSystem.png "Farmer Joe System Diagram")

 Farmerjoe works across plaforms and you can have a mixture of OSs in a Farmerjoe system.
 It is currently tested with Windows, Linux and OSX and will potentially work with any system that supports Blender and Perl.
 The software isn't really installed: you configure your network, place the Farmerjoe software in the share, place the blender software for each OS in the relevant directory, edit the Farmerjoe.conf and set the Farmerjoe software command to be run at startup on each of the computers.
 And that's it, end of instructions (apart from installing the add-on in Blender on your workstation of course).

+The 'Master' service controls all the jobs and is invoked by 'Farmerjoe.xxx --master' in the command line.
+The 'Node' service receives the jobs and does the rendering: invoked by 'Farmerjoe.xxx' in the command line.
+(Where .xxx is .exe for windows, .linux for linux and .osx for Apple).
+There is also 'Farmerjoe.xxx --appserver which runs a web server giving you status of all the jobs.

 You install the add-on into Blender in the usual way.